valohai/django-cavalry/README.md

 ## Runtime

+When

+* running in `DEBUG`, or
+* when you're a superuser, or
+* if `request._cavalry_can_inject_stats` is truthy (e.g. via a middleware of your own design)
+  * Note that this may, especially in conjunction with `_cavalry_stacks`, reveal sensitive information.
+    Be very diligent with that middleware.

-When running in `DEBUG`, or when you're a superuser, Cavalry injects a small perf bar into each rendered HTML page, as well as a script segment that outputs SQL queries into the dev console.
+Cavalry injects a small perf bar into each rendered HTML page, as well as a script segment that outputs SQL queries into the dev console.

-By default, stack traces are not printed for the SQL queries; add the `_cavalry_stacks` query parameter to have them printed too.
+By default, stack traces are not printed for the SQL queries;
+add the `_cavalry_stacks` query parameter to have them printed too.